JeremyOT/cassandra-container/README.md

 and `autoscale 10.0.0.8:4001 service/cassandra <remote_address>` will infer the address by making a connection to the specified remote address.
 If the third argument does not begin with `--`, it will first be treated as an interface, then used to infer the address if no matching interface is found.
 In all three cases, standard configuration options may be appended.

+Note: The address executable, used by the autoscale commands, is built from https://github.com/JeremyOT/address.
+It is pre-compiled to avoid the need to install Go inside the container.